 The states with the most job growth for Political Science Professor are Utah, Colorado, and Montana.
 Watch out if you plan on working in Wyoming, South Dakota, or North Dakota.
 These states have the worst job growth for this type of profession.

-Political Science Professor Salary
+How Much Does a Political Science Professor Make?

 The average yearly salary of a Political Science Professor ranges between $43,310 and $177,360.

 Political Science Professors who work in District of Columbia, New York, or Massachusetts, make the highest salaries.